AregevDev/eight_ball/README.md

 [![ci badge][]][ci link]

 # eight_ball
-Mimics the original 8 magic ball game.
+Mimics the original eight magic ball game.

 Ask a question and it will reply with an answer...
 Also supports predefined custom answers.